twonth/winning-at-windows/README.md

 * [Resource Hacker](http://www.angusj.com/resourcehacker/): view and edit resources in EXE, DLL, and related files.
 Essential tool for changing stubborn icons.
 To gain permissions to customize icons built in to Windows, you will want to run Resource Hacker with something like [NSudo](https://github.com/M2Team/NSudo).
 Windows keeps many (but not all) of its icons in **\Windows\SystemResources\shell32.dll.mun** and **\Windows\SystemResources\imageres.dll.mun**.

 * [namazso/SecureUxTheme: A secure boot compatible in-memory UxTheme patcher (github.com)](https://github.com/namazso/SecureUxTheme): allows one to apply custom themes without modifying system files, and without rebooting (!)

 * [Rainmeter](https://www.rainmeter.net/): tool for displaying desktop widgets.
 An endless number of Rainmeter skins are on deviantArt (but beware that many, especially ones that are older, do not play nice with modern high DPI displays).
 If you use a tablet or frequently change screen resolutions for any other reason, grab [RainRez](https://forum.rainmeter.net/viewtopic.php?f=18&t=10471&hilit=rainrez) as well.

 * [Droptop](https://github.com/Droptop-Four/Basic-Version/releases/tag/Current-Stable): Rainmeter skin providing a highly customizable menu bar at the top of the screen (think MacOS).
 Even better when used with [Yaron's System Monitor](https://github.com/Yaron2334/SystemMonitor/) app (requires [HWiNFO](https://www.hwinfo.com/)).

 * [Omnimo](https://omnimo.info/) and [Big Sur](https://www.deviantart.com/fediafedia/art/Big-Sur-1-0-BETA-for-Rainmeter-846882462?comment=1%3A846882462%3A4964685064): two of the most (deservedly) popular skin suites for Rainmeter, by [fediafedia](https://fediafedia.com/).

 * prettify Explorer by adding thumbnail previews for more filetypes: for many common filetypes, see the links under "image thumbnails" [here](https://www.zabkat.com/x2plugins.htm).
 Also: [DJVU](https://www.cuminas.jp/en/downloads), [SVG](https://github.com/EtheaDev/SVGShellExtensions).
 For PDF, one can use the shell extension built into [Sumatra](https://www.sumatrapdfreader.org/free-pdf-reader) (worth having around for many other reasons!).

 * [No!!
 Meiryo UI](https://github.com/Tatsu-syo/noMeiryoUI):  Change Windows system fonts.
 Allows more fine-grained control than (say) WinAeroTweaker.

 * [Sound Manager](https://github.com/ORelio/Sound-Manager): "Sound schemes" are back, for those old enough to remember and shameless enough to admit it.
 The only way I know to set a custom startup chime on Windows 11.
 (Even modifying imageres.dll.mun didn't work for me.)

 * Edge (Chromium) extensions:
   * [Stylus](https://github.com/openstyles/stylus): Browser extension that can customize the appearance of websites via injected CSS, with a [large database of prebuilt scripts](https://userstyles.world/).
 (One can also use [scripts for the competing, sketchier extension Stylish](https://userstyles.org).)
-I use this to force dark mode on Duolingo and Wikipedia.
+I use this to force dark mode on Duolingo and Google Calendar.
+  * [Wikiwand](https://www.wikiwand.com/): Modernizes the Wikipedia UI; customizable.
   * [Tampermonkey](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd): More userscript goodness.
 I use [this script](https://greasyfork.org/en/scripts/390566-pwa-dark-titlebar) to force dark titlebarss on PWAs but [all things are possible](https://greasyfork.org/en) for those who believe.
   * [Bonjour startpage](https://bonjourr.fr/): Minimalist startpage: no more, no less.
 Puts you in that "I'm ready to take on the day with webbrowsing" mood.

 ## System maintenance and optimization

 * [SUMo](https://www.kcsoftwares.com/?sumo): Software Update MOnitor.
 Scans through your installed software to find applications which can be upgraded to a newer version.

 * [Process Hacker](https://github.com/processhacker/processhacker): Task Manager replacement.
 The [nightly versions](https://processhacker.sourceforge.io/nightly.php) have dark mode support.